Find out how you can get involved with the Ottawa Fringe Festival!

 On this page you will find current employment, volunteer and artist opportunities!

-This role reports to the Executive and Artistic Director and is responsible for the management of
+This role reports to the Executive and Artistic Director and is responsible for the management of services for the annual Ottawa Fringe festival and undercurrents festival.

-Date Posted: August 5, 2025
+Date Posted: September 10, 2025

-Application Deadline: September 1, 2025
+Application Deadline: October 5, 2025

 Start Date: As soon as possible

-Duration: This is a permanent, fulltime position.
+Duration: This is a permanent, full-time position.

 Hours: 37.5 hours/week, with the ability to work overtime during festivals and some events.